AliNisarAhmed/my-notes/Data Intensive Applications/3 - Storage and Retrieval.md

 The `db_set` function has pretty good performance for something so simple - appending to a file is pretty quick
     - This append only data-file is called a _log_
+    - and this data structure based on log semantics is called log-structured db

 OTOH, `db_get` has terrible performance
     - basically loop through the whole database and find the last occurrence